 Coronavirus Disease 2019 (COVID-19)

-- Ionia County Health Department Service Changes & Closures During COVID-19 Crisis
+- ICHD Service Changes & Closures During COVID-19 Crisis

 The Ionia County Health Department (ICHD) is continuously working on preparedness and response planning for COVID-19.
 In order to help meet social distancing recommendations, and to help free up staff to respond to the COVID-19 outbreak, changes are being made to service delivery in the following Health Department programs:

 Women, Infants, and Children (WIC): Staff are available to help manage client benefits by phone.
-Call if you have questions.
+In-person appointments will be made on a case-by-case basis.

-Maternal Infant Health Program (MIHP): Home and office visits are not occurring at this time.
-Staff are available to assist clients by phone.
+Maternal Infant Health Program (MIHP): Home and office visits are being scheduled on a case-by-case basis.
+Staff are also available to assist clients by phone.

-Children’s Special Health Care Services (CSHCS): Home and office visits are not occurring at this time.
+Children’s Special Health Care Services (CSHCS): Home and office visits are occurring on a case-by-case basis.
 Staff will continue to provide program services including Care Coordination and Plan of Care by phone.

 STD: Call to speak to a nurse.